Tonet21/Syllogistic_reasoning_LLM/README.md

 ###DISCLAIMER###

 This project was part of my internship.
 I'm currently working on optimizing it and expanding it to different models and languages.
 But this repo won't change.
+Also, for better results, use the tokenizer from Mistralai (more info on https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1)